chavhanshanku7/Terra-Week-Challenge/Day-01/Introduction_to_Terraform_&_Terraform_Basics.md

 ### How to Install Terraform and Set Up the Environment?
 #### Step 1: Install Terraform
+To get started with Terraform, you'll first need to install it on your local machine.
+Here’s how to do it on different operating systems:

+- Windows
+1. Download the [Terraform binary](https://developer.hashicorp.com/terraform/install#windows) for Windows.
+2. Unzip the downloaded file and move the terraform.exe to a directory included in your system's PATH.

+- macOS
+- Ubuntu/Debian

 #### Step 2: Set Up AWS Environment
 #### Step 3: Set Up Azure Environment
 #### Step 4: Set Up GCP Environment